 Last, but by no means least, on our cheesy adventure is this rustic looking shop.
 To get there, head back south on M-13 and then west on Pinconning Road.
 If it turns out you are headed up north or down south along I-75 with time for only one quick stop then this may be your best option, as it’s located right off the highway.
 The handsome exterior features wooden pillars and attractive stonework with an adorable mouse.
 Inside is a scene with ginat elk, and lots of space to house the cheese impressive cheese selection, including Swiss, Brie, Havarti, Gouda, Jarlsburg, Provolone, Legruyere, and even Limberger.
 Plenty of Michigan-made products abound as well like jerky, sausage, jams, honey, snacks, and a solid selection of wine.
 This may also be the best place for the kids to capture a mouse selfie too.

-Regardless of whether you make it to each store or only one or two, be sure you don’t miss out on trying the infamous Pinconning Cheese.
+Regardless of whether you make it to each store on the Michigan cheese trail, or only one or two, don’t miss out on trying the infamous Pinconning Cheese.
 It is a Colby-style cheese that was first made by Daniel Horn on his nearby farm in 1915.
-It is available as cheese curds and in mild or aged many years, to sharpness levels of medium mild, medium sharp, sharp, extra sharp, and super sharp, which has been aged at least ten years.
+It is also available as cheese curds.